 Rothenburg is considered the epitome of Romantic Germany, along with Neuschwanstein Castle.
 We walk the cobbled streets between timbered houses and ancient town gates.
 Soon, we marvel at the gothic altar carved by the mediaeval artist Tilman Riemenschneider in the church of St. Jakobus.
 For foreign travellers, it’s not Rothenburg’s most famous attraction, however.
 We know from our Japanese friends that this is the Käthe Wohlfahrt shop: an enormous shop selling Christmas decoration all year round, where we promptly get lost in the maze of glittering show rooms normally filled with visitors from around the world.

 And in the evening we are in for another wine tasting!

 There is plenty of accommodation and restaurants/bars along the way.
 We pre-booked rooms via online portals for around 50 Euro per night, some with and some without breakfast.

-Autumn was a perfect time to hike in the region and we loved the colorful vineyards and the opportunity to collect windfall apples and pears.
-Although it was a bit late in the year we had sunny weather most of the time and could sit outside for lunch on most days.
+Autumn was a perfect time to hike and travel in the region and we loved the colorful vineyards and the opportunity to collect windfall apples and pears.
+Although it was a bit late in the year we had sunny weather most of the time.
+On most days we could sit outside for lunch.